 Culinary matcha works great to make a matcha latte or similar morning drink.
 Matabay Uji Matcha Cappuccino (1 Stick) will help add some pep to your step.

 What Is The Number One Tea In Japan?

 The number one tea in Japan is hands down, green tea.
 From the varieties available, sencha is the top option.
 Any restaurant you visit in Japan will likely serve sencha tea alongside your meal.
 It's also a common choice in households.

 Like the amount of time required for the tea to brew, the temperature depends on which type of tea you’re making.
 The best temperature ranges from 120F-175F+.
 However, the majority of Japanese teas have the best flavor at 175F.

 If you’re unsure of what temperature you need, start with 175F.
 If your tea is bitter, you've used too hot water.
 If your tea doesn't have much flavor, your water is not hot enough.

 Don’t be afraid to play with the temperature slightly until you reach the desired level of flavor.

-Bokksu Market has the perfect Japanese snacks to pair with Japanese tea.
+Bokksu Boutique has the perfect Japanese snacks to pair with Japanese tea.
 Whether you prefer Japanese candy, Japanese sweets, or savory treats, you can find it all at Bokksu.
 Try the Japanese snack subscription box for a set of snacks and tea that goes well together.
 If you still need more snacks for your cupboard, there are plenty of Japanese snack box options and Japanese candy box choices.